Congrats to high school mentee Anabel Kinsey

 To address these questions, we incorporate field and greenhouse studies with molecular and physiological approaches.
 We are always open to new collaborations, especially those that involve the ecology, evolution and ecophysiology of plants and fungi.

 The Hynson Lab has been open since 2012.
 We are a diverse group of scientists with backgrounds ranging from ecology and evolution to computational biology and physiology who are all intrigued by fungi.
-The Hynson Lab is run by Dr. Nicole Hynson, Associate Professor in the Pacific Biosciences Research Center at the University of Hawaiʻi at Mānoa.
+The Hynson Lab is run by Dr. Nicole Hynson, Professor in the Pacific Biosciences Research Center at the University of Hawaiʻi at Mānoa.

 We are strongly committed to achieving excellence through diversity.
 We work together to combat prejudice and work toward equity and inclusion, within the lab and in the communities with whom we interact – on campus and beyond.